mekell12/mekell12/README.md

-# Hi there
+# Hi there.
-I'm new to GitHub
+I like to program.